fzhao70/CS7641/README.md

 2. Unsupervised method: K-means clustering

 Here we used L2 norm to conduct clustering, i.e., the Euclidean distance was used.
 We didn't use Dynamic Time Warping (DTW) although DTW is a similarity measure between time series.
-This is because our temperal profiles are synchronous which doesn't allow for stretching and translation.
+This is because our temperal profilesare synchronous which doesn't allow for stretching and translation.

-   \
-   2.1 Annual mean trend \
+2.1 Annual mean trend
 We firstly clustered the 9-year annual mean trends for 317 cities using K-mean clustering.
 The annual mean PM2.5 concentrations are normalized for each city by

-   $$conc_{norm} = \frac{conc-conc_{min}}{conc_{max}-conc_{min}} $$\
+$$conc_{norm} = \frac{conc-conc_{min}}{conc_{max}-conc_{min}} $$

-   2.2 Seasonal trend based on monthly trend \
+2.2 Seasonal trend based on monthly trend

 We further clustered the seasonal trends for 317 cities using K-mean clustering.
-The seasonal trend component of the 9-year PM2.5 temperal profiles for each city was derived following https://www.geeksforgeeks.org/seasonality-detection-in-time-series-data/.
+The seasonal trend component of the 9-year PM2.5 temperal profiles for each city was derived following https://www.geeksforgeeks.orgseasonality-detection-in-time-series-data/.
 In brief, the total monthly temperal variations were expressed as the summation of long-term trend, seasonal trend and residuals.
 The long-term trend was fitted using a polynomial function. \
-\

 The cluster numbers were determined based on the distortion elbow figure (distortion vs. cluster numbers), as shown in Fig. 1a and 1d.
 Ultimately, we generated three clusters for the annual mean trend and four clusters for the seasonal trend.
 We evaluated our clustering results using the Silhouette Coefficient (Fig. 1b and 1e) and the Davies-Bouldin Index (Fig. 1c and 1f).
 The Silhouette Coefficients were greater than 0.2 for both clustering scenarios.
 Considering the ratio of feature numbers to sample numbers (9 vs. 317) and the dispersion level of our data, our clustering results are acceptable.

 4. Supervised method: